Running Jobs on Sooner and Schooner

 Information on jobs (squeue)

-The squeue command provides information about jobs running on Schooner in the following format: Job ID, Partition, Name, User, Job State, Time, Nodes, Reason
+The squeue command displays information about jobs running on Schooner or Sooner in the following format: Job ID, Partition, Name, User, Job State, Time, Nodes, Reason.

-More information about the squeue command can be found on the SLURM online documentation or by typing man squeue on Schooner.
+More information about the squeue command can be found on the SLURM online documentation or by typing man squeue on Schooner or Sooner.

 Partition Information (sinfo)

-The sinfo command provides information about the partitions (or queues) you have access to on Schooner.
-The information is displayed in the following format: Partition Name, Availability, Time Limit, Nodes, State, Node List
+The sinfo command provides information about the partitions (or queues) you have access to on Schooner or Sooner.
+The information is displayed in the following format: Partition Name, Availability, Time Limit, Nodes, State, Node List.

-More information about the sinfo command can be found on the SLURM online documentation or by typing man sinfo on Schooner.
+More information about the sinfo command can be found on the SLURM online documentation or by typing man sinfo on Schooner or Sooner.

 Debugging Jobs (scontrol)

-The scontrol command can be used for getting configuration details about a job, node or partition, and is especially useful when debugging jobs.
+The scontrol command can be used to get configuration details about a job, node, or partition, and is especially useful for debugging jobs.

-scontrol show job <job number> gives details about the particular job
+Typing scontrol show job <job_number> gives details about the particular job.

-scontrol show partition provides configuration details (example: priority, allowed accounts, allowed memory per node, etc.) of all available partitions
+Typing scontrol show partition <partition_name> provides configuration details (for example: priority, allowed accounts, allowed memory per node, etc.) for all available partitions.

-More information about the scontrol command can be found on the SLURM online documentation or by typing man scontrol on Schooner.
+More information about the scontrol command can be found on the SLURM online documentation or by typing man scontrol on Schooner or Sooner.

 Submitting Batch Jobs (sbatch)

 The sbatch command is used to submit jobs to SLURM.
-The SBATCH command within a script file can be used to specify resource parameters, such as: job name, output file, run time, etc. The Sample Jobs section below goes over some basic sbatch commands and SBATCH flags.
+Within a job script, SBATCH directives can be used to specify resource parameters such as job name, output file, run time, etc. The Sample Jobs section below provides examples of common sbatch commands and SBATCH flags.

-More information about the sbatch command can be found on the SLURM online documentation or by typing man sbatch on Schooner.
+More information about the sbatch command can be found on the SLURM online documentation or by typing man sbatch on Schooner or Sooner.

 Cancelling Jobs (scancel)